sazr/crowdsource-housing-reform/README.md

 - FG - Federal Government
 - LI - Bank/Lending Institution
 - CGT - Capital Gains Tax
+- SMSF - Self-managed super fund.
+In the retirement phase, in most cases investment earnings are not taxed (for balances up to $1.7 million).
+If you're still working (it's called being in the accumulation phase) and earning under $250,000, you can make contributions before tax at a rate of 15 per cent, instead of your marginal tax rate.
+These concessions largely favour high income earners, since the tax rate within super is flat, while the tax system outside super is progressive.

 ### Problems

 Problems currently faced by Australians seeking shelter:

+- Purchasing a PPOR now costs 4, 8 sometimes 11 times your annual income.
+That wasn't always the case, previous generations would be paying a maximum of 4 times their annual income.
 - "Choice between shelter or employment" - Rental inspections are held during work hours 10am-4pm.
 REA's won't accept an application if you haven't viewed the property.
 - "1980's Application Methods Only" - REA's only accept paper application forms.
 Prospective tenants fill out an average of 16 applications before securing a rental.
 Requires printer availability, scanner, printer fees, physically drop in application.
 - Questions on rental applications that inaccurately negatively impact an applicants application "Was your bond returned in full from your last tenancy"